From a village where men are banned to the cradle of humanity, these are the most interesting facts about Kenya.

 15. Kenya produces some of the world’s best long-distance runners, particularly marathon runners.
 Kenyan Eliud Kipchoge has collected more gold medals and records than any other marathon runner in history.

 16. Kenya is located along the East African Rift (also known as Great Rift Valley or simply Rift Valley), where two tectonic plates are moving apart, essentially breaking the African continent in two.
-The rift has been developing for 30 million years and causes extensive volcanic activity and huge lakes to form in the area.
+The rift has been developing for 25-30 million years and caused extensive volcanic activity and huge lakes to form in the area.

 17. Kenya’s national symbol is the lion.